We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 ACE inhibitors

-Using an ACE inhibitor, a type of medication that doctors prescribe to treat hypertension, high blood pressure, and other cardiovascular conditions, may cause a dry cough or tickle in the throat in up to 10% of users.
+Using an ACE inhibitor, a type of medication that doctors prescribe to treat high blood pressure, heart failure, diabetes, and chronic kidney disease, may cause a dry cough or tickle in the throat in up to

 If someone experiences a dry cough or tickle in the throat due to using an ACE inhibitor, they should find that these symptoms resolve after stopping using the medication.